Re-Sleeves/Arch-MBP-Retina-15-2015/README.md

 - **Audio:** Choose `pipewire`.
 - **Kernel:**
   - Recommended: `linux-lts` (long-term support).
-  - Alternatively: `linux`.
 - **Additional Packages:**
   ```
   flatpak linux-lts-headers noto-fonts noto-fonts-cjk noto-fonts-emoji noto-fonts-extra
   ```
 - **Network Configuration:**
-  - Choose `NetworkManager` (especially for GNOME or KDE installations).
+  - Choose `NetworkManager` (for GNOME or KDE installations).
 - **Timezone:** Set yours, and enable automatic time sync.

-After setup, proceed with the installation.
-You **do not need to chroot**—simply reboot when it's done.
+After setup, proceed with the installation then reboot.

-While in systemd, use arrow keys to select the desired kernel; use the `d` key to select the default kernel.
+While in systemd, use arrow keys to select the kernel; use the `d` key to select the default kernel.

 ## 6. Post-Install: Fix Driver Issues

-After logging into KDE, you might notice that Wi-Fi and the camera aren't working.
+After logging into KDE, the Wi-Fi and camera do not work out of the box.

 ### Fixing Wi-Fi